netdata/netdata/docs/contributing/style-guide.md

 ### Active voice

-Use active voice instead of passive voice, because the active voice is more concise and easier to understand.

-When using voice, the subject of the sentence is action.
+Active voice is more concise and easier to understand compared to passive voice.
+When using active voice, the subject of the sentence is action.
 In passive voice, the subject is acted upon.
 A famous example of passive voice is the phrase "mistakes were made."

 |                 |                                                                                             |
 |-----------------|---------------------------------------------------------------------------------------------|